-The Arts, A/V Technology and Communications (AAVTC) Career Cluster focuses on careers in designing, producing, exhibiting, and publishin multimedia content including visual and performing arts and design, journalism, and entertainment services.
-Careers MTC tracker cluster require a creative aptitude, a strong background in computer and technology applications, a strong academic foundation, and a pyonficient and written communication.
+The Arts, A/V Technology and Communications (AAVTC) Career Cluster focuses on careers in designing, producing, exhibiting, performing, writing, and publishing multimedia content including visual and performing arts and design, journalism, and entertainment services.
+Careers in the AMTC career cluster require a creative aptitude, a strong background in computer and technology applications, a strong academic foundation, and a proficiency in oral and written communication.